 What do you enjoy most about working at QAO?

-I really enjoy the diversity in my work—each audit is different.
-Over the past few years, I have had the opportunity to work on audits of various public sector entities such as the Department of Education and Training, the Department of Transport and Main Roads and the Queensland Police Service.
+I really enjoy the diversity in my work, each audit is different.
+Over the past few years, I have had the opportunity to work on audits of various public sector entities such as the Department of Education, the Department of Transport and Main Roads, and the Queensland Police Service.
 This variety, and the different issues and challenges I deal with on a day-to-day basis, makes my role really satisfying.